MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Methodology

 \subsection{Style Clustering Module}

 To mitigate redundancy and enhance the representation of disease-relevant information, \proposedmethod~incorporates a style clustering module designed to project both $\mathbf{S}^{\textit{[CLS]}}$ and $\mathbf{T}$ into a shared latent space.
-Within this module, the latent representations for each sample, denoted as $z_S$ and $z_T$, are regularized to follow a standard normal distribution $\mathcal{N}(0, I)$.
-This regularization is enforced by minimizing the Kullback–Leibler (KL) divergence~\cite{kullback1951information}:

-where the minimization of $L_{\text{style}}$ suppresses unnecessary degrees of freedom in the latent representation, thereby reducing redundancy and promoting a more compact encoding.

-To facilitate the alignment of disease-relevant features across modalities, \proposedmethod\space introduces a set of learnable cluster centers, $\mathbf{P} \in \mathbb{R}^D$, which are normalized to prevent degeneracy.
-The latent representations $z_S$ and $z_T$ are softly assigned to these centers, producing assignment distributions $\mathbf{S}_{\text{cluster}}$ and $\mathbf{T}_{\text{cluster}}$, respectively.
-The alignment between these assignments is encouraged through a bidirectional KL divergence penalty:
+In this module, each input is first passed through a multilayer perceptron (MLP) to generate a Gaussian distribution in a compressed latent space, parameterized by a mean vector $\mu \in \mathbb{R}^d$ and a log standard deviation vector $\log \sigma \in \mathbb{R}^d$.
+A latent code $h \sim \mathcal{N}(\mu, \sigma^2 I)$ is then sampled using the reparameterization trick~\cite{kingma2013auto}.
+The latent code $h$ is further transformed by a linear projection to produce the final representation $z \in \mathbb{R}^D$, where $D$ is the original input dimension.
+We denote the resulting representations for histopathology and transcriptomics data as $z_{S}$ and $z_{T}$, respectively, and use them for clustering.